BillSmargiassi/zendesk-cli/README.md

 # ZenDesk Command Line Tool

 Request information from ZenDesk and output it in several forms like JSON, Markdown, or TaskPaper.
-Some of this is simply easier than using `curl`, some of it would require more post processing than I want to do.
+Some of this is simply easier than using `curl`; some of it would require more post processing than I want to do.

 I pipe the JSON output to [`jq`][1] often.
 I use the TaskPaper to send to OmniFocus, and I document tickets with a certain format that corresponds to a Ulysses filter.